Last updated 7th July, 2018

 The Barrowland Ballroom in the East End was a popular venue allowing for nights of fun and laughter.
 The Ballroom however soon became famous for a different reason, one of terror and fear as all three victims attended this Ballroom on the night of their murder giving rise to the notion that this where they met their killer.

-A year and a half later, Jemima McDonald aged 32 went for a night out at the Barrowland and again a young women did not make it home.
-She was found days later in a derelict house by her own sister who by this time had become desperately worried about her and followed up on rumours from children that they had seen a body in the house.
+A year and a half later, Jemima McDonald aged 32 went for a night out at the Barrowland and again a young woman did not make it home.
+She was found days later in a derelict house by her own sister who by this time had become desperately worried about her and followed up on rumors from children that they had seen a body in the house.

-Just two months later, 29 year old Helen Puttock enjoyed a night out with her sister in the East End of Glasgow in October 1969.
+Just two months later, 29-year-old Helen Puttock enjoyed a night out with her sister in the East End of Glasgow in October 1969.
 They had met two men that night and shared a taxi home.
 After her sister left the taxi at her own house she waved off Helen fully expecting to see her the next day as arranged.